 In this course, you will exercise your critical thinking skills by analyzing how managers and organizations apply human capital strategies in practice.
 It will develop your skills in problem-solving, creative thinking, and written and oral communication and will broaden your perspective about the role of managers in determining organizational success.

 Project Management in New Product Development has become an expected professional skill for managers and specialists in most technical disciplines.
 The use of project management is expanding wherever organizations need to achieve performance objectives in the face of global competition, extreme time pressures, and rapidly changing technologies.
 This course is intended to provide a solid grounding in traditional and modern project and program management with an emphasis on applying the principles to New Product Development teams in Technology-Driven businesses.
 We will take a methodology-agnostic view, preferring instead to survey a number of available tools and techniques and emphasize that these may or may not be useful for all projects.
 Although not a conventional course in Project Management, many traditional methods will be discussed as a foundation for further study and practice.

 Building Strategic Partnerships

 Developing new products from conception, R&D, trial to launch, R&D strategy, project management, planning, organizing, and deploying resources.
 Explores engineering and business topics important to the development of innovative customer-driven engineering products.
 Design optimization, innovative thinking, and the principles and methodologies of product development are examined.
 Students are taught the tools, techniques, and organizational structures that support new product launch, including stakeholder and alliance partnerships.

 Organizational Design for Continuous Innovation

 Effective management of information is the root of innovation.
-Provides approaches to use information to produce innovative products and ideas.
-Organized around questions whose answers are key components of successful innovation management.
+Coursework provides approaches to using information to produce innovative products and ideas.
+The course is organized around questions whose answers are key components of successful innovation management.